Anujsri/ResumeBuilder/README.md

   2. He can share his resume with sharable link,no login required to see someone's resume through sharable link.

-  3. One can download his resume in PDF format ##(I am working on it 70% done).
+  3. One can download his resume in PDF format.

   #